TEMPLOT 3D PLUG TRACK - To get up to speed with this experimental project click here.

 • The Plug Track functions are experimental and still being developed.

-For an updated overview of this project see this post.
+For an updated overview of this project see this topic.
 For some practical modelling aspects of using Plug Track see Building 3D Track.

 The assumption is that you have your own machines on which to experiment, or helpful friends with machines.
 Please do not send Templot files to commercial laser cutting or 3D printing firms while this project is still experimental, because the results are unpredictable and possibly wasteful.